-The Space of Art featuring Montserrat College of Art, Professor of Humanities Kate Farrington in conversation with artist John Preus.
+The Space of Art featuring Montserrat College of Art, Professor of Kate Farrington in conversation with artist John Preus.

 Preus and Farrington will take a close look at The Beast’s distinct physical presence and function as a gathering space for community.
 They will consider it as an aesthetic space vs. a political space and question how being inside of a work of art (or community) is different than existing outside of it.
 Does The Beast present a portal to a world of wide ranging ideas or is it an ideological statement?
 Join our speakers as they go deep on the meaning of the Beast.